detri/yoga-cpp/README.md

 1. A Yoga::Config which is an owning wrapper around YGConfig.
 2. Flat node storage to keep layout elements alive (you work with copyable references to the tree).
 This is just `std::vector<OwningNode<Ctx>>`.
-3. An unordered map to store layout contexts by their internal Yoga node pointers.
-Backed by `std::unordered_map<YGNodeRef, Ctx>`.
-4. A reference (`Node<Ctx>`) to the root node used for calculating the layout.
+3. A reference (`Node<Ctx>`) to the root node used for calculating the layout.

-The API is primarily used via the `createNode()` method, which gives you a non-owning reference to a wrapped Yoga node, with which you can do as you please.
+The API is primarily used via the `createNode()` method, which gives you a non-owning reference to a brand new wrapped Yoga node, with which you can do as you please.
 You can also access the root node with `getRoot()` i.e. to set a background color that may exist in a custom context.

 ```c++